swisspost-yellowcube/magento2-yellowcube/README.md

 In Menu `Stores > Configuration > Sales > Shipping Methods`. enable YellowCube and configure it based on the received information.

 In Menu `Stores > Stocks`, create a Stock that contains at least the automatically created YellowCube source.

+**Important**: After code changes and deployments, the message queue processor that magento automatically starts on cron must be restarted.

 ### User Manual / Configuration Manual